Completed research

 Project partners: 55 university partners from 33 European countries

-All project partners, broken down by country:
+All project partners, organised by country:

-Albania: University of Tirana; Belgium: Katholieke Hogeschool Leuven; Bosnia and Herzegovina: University of Bihác; Bulgaria: University of Architecture, Civil Engineering & Geodesy, University of Forestry; Denmark: Aalborg University; Germany: Leuphana University Lüneburg, University of Bremen; England: University of Gloucestershire, London South Bank University; Estonia: Instiute of Ecology Tallin University; France: École Nationale Supérieure EGID; Greece: Mediterranean Information Office for Environment, Culture and SD; National and Kapodistrian University of Athens; Ireland: ECO-UNESCO; Italy: Universidad de Bergamo, Interdisciplinary Research Institute on Sustainability, Interuniversity Research Centre for Sustainable Development, Università Palermo, Università degli Studi di Roma Tor Vergata; Croatia: University of Rijeka; Latvia: Institute of Sustainable Education at Daugavpils University, Centre for Sustainable Business at SSE Riga; Lithuania: Vilnius University; Malta: University of Malta; Macedonia: Cyril and Methodius University; Netherlands: Open University of Netherlands; Norway: University of Oslo; Austria: University of Graz, University of Natural Resources and Life Sciences, Vienna; Poland: Adam Mickiewicz University in Poznan, University of Warsaw; Portugal: Portuguese Catholic University, Universdade de Aveiro, Universidade do Minho, Instituto Politecnico de Leiria; Romania: Foundation Center Education 2000+; Sweden: Malmö University, Uppsala University; Switzerland: Bern University; Serbia: University of Niš; Slovakia: Slovak University of Technology in Bratislava, Univerzita Komenského v Bratislave; Slovenia: University of Maribor Faculty of Chemistry and Chemical Engineering, University of Ljubljana; Spain: Universidad Autónoma de Madrid, Universitat Autònoma de Barcelona, Universitat de Girona, Universidad de Granada, Universidad de País Vasco; Czech Republic: Charles University Prague; Turkey: Bogaziçi University - Sustainable Development and Cleaner Production and Consumption; Hungary: Eotvos Loránd University; Cyprus: University of Cyprus, Frederick University
+Albania: University of Tirana; Belgium: Katholieke Hogeschool Leuven; Bosnia and Herzegovina: University of Bihác; Bulgaria: University of Architecture, Civil Engineering & Geodesy, University of Forestry; Denmark: Aalborg University; Germany: Leuphana University Lüneburg, University of Bremen; England: University of Gloucestershire, London South Bank University; Estonia: Instiute of Ecology Tallin University; France: École Nationale Supérieure EGID; Greece: Mediterranean Information Office for Environment, Culture and SD; National and Kapodistrian University of Athens; Ireland: ECO-UNESCO; Italy: Universidad de Bergamo, Interdisciplinary Research Institute on Sustainability, Interuniversity Research Centre for Sustainable Development, Università Palermo, Università degli Studi di Roma Tor Vergata; Croatia: University of Rijeka; Latvia: Institute of Sustainable Education at Daugavpils University, Centre for Sustainable Business at SSE Riga; Lithuania: Vilnius University; Malta: University of Malta; Macedonia: Cyril and Methodius University; Netherlands: Open University of Netherlands; Norway: University of Oslo; Austria: University of Graz, University of Natural Resources and Life Sciences, Vienna; Poland: Adam Mickiewicz University in Poznan, University of Warsaw; Portugal: Portuguese Catholic University, Universdade de Aveiro, Universidade do Minho, Instituto Politecnico de Leiria; Romania: Foundation Centre Education 2000+; Sweden: Malmö University, Uppsala University; Switzerland: Bern University; Serbia: University of Niš; Slovakia: Slovak University of Technology in Bratislava, Univerzita Komenského v Bratislave; Slovenia: University of Maribor Faculty of Chemistry and Chemical Engineering, University of Ljubljana; Spain: Universidad Autónoma de Madrid, Universitat Autònoma de Barcelona, Universitat de Girona, Universidad de Granada, Universidad de País Vasco; Czech Republic: Charles University Prague; Turkey: Bogaziçi University - Sustainable Development and Cleaner Production and Consumption; Hungary: Eotvos Loránd University; Cyprus: University of Cyprus, Frederick University

-Staff: Project leader: Prof. Dr. Friedrich M. Zimmermann; Staff member and contact person: Marlene Mader
+Staff: Project leader: Prof. Dr Friedrich M. Zimmermann; Staff member and contact person: Marlene Mader

 UE4SD Newsletter